Anmol Kabra

 2020

-• Joined ASAPP as a Research Engineer at the Ithaca Research Lab.
+• Joined ASAPP as a Research Engineer in Ithaca, NY.

 • Graduated from Cornell!